huntermonk/huntermonk.github.io/_posts/2018-1-22-start-ios-contracting.md

 This is my most linkbait title yet.

+## General Questions
-I recently responded to a Reddit post where someone asked me how to get started conracting.
+I recently responded to a Reddit post where someone asked me how to get started contracting.
 These are my thoughts.

 > So you make custom apps for people and bill them by the hour?